ororker/cmis-e360/cmis-design.md

 There are 198 rooms with audio/visual equipment.

-## Scenarios

-The CMIS analysis identified 9 scenarios that need to be considered when transferring data from CMIS to E360.
-These are laid out in the following sub-sections.
-In these sections we assume that previous messages were successfully sent to E360.
-It will be the SpaceTT2 Dispatcher's responsibility to ensure that messages are sent in the correct order.

-### New schedule - meets criteria

-The most straight forward scenario is when a new schedule is submitted that meets the criteria such that it needs to be sent to E360.
-This requires that a POST request be sent to E360 for each week associated with the weekId.

-### New schedule - doesn't meet criteria

-When a new schedule is submitted that does not meet the criteria for it to be sent to E360 then this schedule can simply be ignored.

-### Update schedule - previously did not meet criteria - now meets criteria

-When a schedule is updated that previously did not meet the criteria for it to be sent to E360 then treat it as a [New schedule](#New schedule - meets criteria)

-### Update schedule - previously did not meet criteria - still does not meet criteria

-When a schedule is updated that previously did not meet the criteria for it to be sent to E360, and it still does not meet the criteria then the update can be ignored.

-### Update schedule - previously met criteria - still meets criteria - week id not updated

-When a schedule previously met the criteria and is updated such that it still meets the criteria and the WEEKID value has not been updated then a PUT request must be sent to E360 for each week associated with the weekId.

-### Update schedule - previously met criteria - still meets criteria - week id updated

-When a schedule previously met the criteria for sending to E360 and is then updated, where the update includes a change to the weekid, and still satisfies the criteria for sending to E360 then a series is insert, update and delete messages will be sent to E360.

-Where the new WEEKID references weeks that weren't associated with the original schedule then a POST request will be sent for each of these weeks.
-Where the new WEEKID no longer references weeks that were associated with the original schedule then a DELETE request will be sent for each of these weeks.
-Where the new WEEKID references weeks that were also associated with the original schedule then an UPDATE request will be sent for each of these weeks.

-### Update schedule - previously met criteria - no longer meets criteria

-When a schedule previously met the criteria and is updated such that it no longer meets the criteria then for each of the weeks associated with the weekid of the schedule before it was updated a DELETE request must be sent to E360.

-### Cancel schedule - previously met criteria

-When a schedule previously met the criteria and is cancelled a DELETE request must be sent to E360.

-### Cancel schedule - previously did not meet criteria

-When a schedule is cancelled that previously did not meet the criteria for it to be sent to E360 then the cancellation can be ignored.

 ## Component Interactions
 ![Sequence Diagram](img/seq.png)

-## Trigger
 ## DB Table STT_ECHO_QUEUE
 To support the integration with E360 a new table will be created.